treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 - `bin`, `oct`, and `hex`: if you need to display a number as a string in binary, octal, or hexadecimal form, you'll want these functions
 - `abs`: when you need the absolute value of a number, you'll look this up
 - `hash`: dictionaries and sets rely on the `hash` function, but you likely won't need it unless you're implementing a clever de-duplication algorithm
-- `object`: this function is useful for making [unique default values and sentinel values][sentinel values], if you ever need those
+- `object`: this function (yes it's a class) is useful for making [unique default values and sentinel values][sentinel values], if you ever need those

 You're unlikely to need all the above built-ins, but if you write Python code for long enough you're likely to see nearly all of them.